chainer/chainermn/docs/source/installation/troubleshooting.rst

 process on all computing hosts.

 Also, you need to pay attention to the environment variables on remote hosts.
-MPI runtime connect to the remote hosts in *non-interactive* mode, and environment variables may differ from your interactive login sessions.::
+The MPI runtime connects to the remote hosts in *non-interactive* mode, and environment variables may differ from your interactive login sessions.::